Aravind0066/Aravind0066/README.md

 ---

-### 🧩 Others Stuff I Enjoy

-When I'm not coding or building, you’ll find me:
-- 🎮 Playing badminton, enjoying fast-paced sports along with some Latest released Video Games
-- 🎥 Watching anime with powerful storytelling and emotions
-- ✍️ Writing thoughts, reflections, and creative scripts
-- 📈 Exploring productivity tools and self-growth systems
-- 🧠 Having deep late-night conversations about ideas, life, and ambition

-These aren't just hobbies — they shape how I think, work, and create.

----

 ### 🎯 My Vision

 I’m not just here to code — I’m here to **create**, **contribute**, and **grow**.
 My goals include: